AkuBoo/Data/FOMC_tweets/README.md

 Note that I used @BloombergRadio's tweet on 01/08/2012 as @federalreserve had not tweeted then. @sffed's tweet was used on 24/10/2012 for the same reason.
+All of the upload times are in ET.

 LET ME KNOW IF THERE ARE ERRORS